-PY POLICY
+PÓLIZA PY

-Policy designed specifically for small businesses that want to grow safely, providing autonomy to manage their sales and be covered against defaults.
+Policy designed specifically for small businesses that want to grow safely, providing autonomy to manage their sales and be covered against non-payment.

-GLOBAL POLICY
+PÓLIZA GLOBAL

-A policy adaptable to all types of companies, regardless of their size and the market in which they operate.
-Agile and with hardly any administrative burden.
+A policy that adapts to all types of companies, regardless of their size and the market in which they operate.
+Flexible and with minimal administrative burden.